Compute Cross-Correlations

 this step:

 cc.components_to_compute: List (comma separated) of components to compute between two different stations (default=ZZ)cc.components_to_compute_single_station: List (comma separated) of components within a single station.
 ZZ would be the autocorrelation of Z component, while ZE or ZN are the cross-components.
 Defaults to [], no single-station computations are done. (default=)cc.cc_sampling_rate: Sampling Rate for the CrossCorrelation (in Hz) (default=20.0)cc.cc_normalisation: Normalisation method for individual corr_duration) CCFs, default is not normalized (NO), but can be normalized based on the power of the two traces (POW), or by the maximum (MAX) or absolute maximum (ABSMAX) of the CCF (default=NO)cc.cc_type: Cross-Correlation type: CC for classical FFT-based correlation ; PCC for Phase Crosse Correlation (FastPCC’s PCC2, Ventosa et al) (default=CC)cc.cc_type_single_station_AC: Auto-Correlation type (same as for cc_type) (default=CC)cc.cc_type_single_station_SC: Cross-Correlation type for Cross-Components (same as for cc_type: CC or PCC) (default=CC)cc.cc_taper_fraction: Fraction of each trace to taper (cosine) before cross-correlation.
 Applied symmetrically to both ends.
 Standard seismological convention is 0.04 (4%).
 Range: 0.0 (no taper) to 0.5 (full Hann window). (default=0.04)cc.clip_after_whiten: Do the clipping (winsorizing) after whitening? (default=N)cc.overlap: Amount of overlap between data windows [0:1] (default=0.0)cc.maxlag: Maximum lag (in seconds) (default=120.0)cc.corr_duration: Data windows to correlate (in seconds) (default=1800.0)cc.winsorizing: Winsorizing at N time RMS , 0 disables winsorizing, -1 enables 1-bit normalization (default=3.0)cc.whitening: Whiten Traces before cross-correlation: [A]ll (except for autocorr), [N]one, or only if [C]omponents are different (default=A)cc.whitening_type: Type of spectral whitening function to use: [B]rutal (amplitude to 1.0), divide spectrum by its [PSD] or by band-passing the white spectrum with a hanning-window [HANN].
-WARNING: only works for compute_cc, not compute_cc_rot, where it will always be B (default=B)cc.keep_all: Keep all cross-corr (length:corr_duration) (default=Y)cc.keep_days: Keep all daily cross-corr (default=Y)cc.stack_method: Stack Method: Linear Mean or Phase Weighted Stack (default=linear)cc.pws_timegate: Ifstack_method=’pws’, width of the smoothing (in seconds) (default=10.0)cc.pws_power: Ifstack_method=”pws”, Power of the Weighting (default=2.0)global.hpc: Is MSNoise going to run on an HPC? (default=N)
+WARNING: only works for compute_cc, not compute_cc_rot, where it will always be B (default=B)cc.keep_all: Keep all cross-corr (length:corr_duration) (default=Y)cc.keep_days: Keep all daily cross-corr (default=Y)cc.stack_method: Stack Method: Linear Mean or Phase Weighted Stack or Time-Frequency Phase Weighted Stack (default=linear)cc.pws_timegate: Ifstack_method=’pws’, width of the smoothing (in seconds) (default=10.0)cc.pws_power: Ifstack_methodispwsortfpws, power of the coherence weight (default=2.0)global.hpc: Is MSNoise going to run on an HPC? (default=N)

 Computing the Cross-Correlations